nahidkishore/nahidkishore/README.md

 I am actively seeking a DevOps role and am excited to take on new challenges in this dynamic field.
 My journey as a JavaScript Developer has provided me with a strong foundation in software development, and I am now eager to apply my skills to drive efficient and scalable infrastructure solutions as a DevOps professional.

 ##
-💻 Hands-on experience in AWS, Linux, Docker, Kubernetes (K8s),Terraform,Ansible, Grafana, Prometheus, CI/CD, Jenkins, Github Action, SonarQube, ArgoCD, Shell Scripting and DevOps practices. <br>
+💻 Hands-on experience in AWS, Linux, Docker, Kubernetes (K8s),Terraform, Ansible, Grafana, Prometheus, CI/CD, Jenkins, Github Action, SonarQube, ArgoCD, Shell Scripting, Python and DevOps practices. <br>
 🚀 Project involvement in driving efficient and scalable infrastructure solutions. <br>
 📚 A continuous learner, always exploring new technologies and best practices.
 <br>